codespacehelp/website/workshops/22-23-web-design-101.md

 ## Goals

+- Understanding the basic structure of the internet.
+- Understanding the basic structures of pages and websites.
+- Getting to know the tools developers use (dev tools and IDE’s).
 - Understand the basic languages of the web: HTML and CSS.
+- Working with a code editor.
 - Create a web page with custom colors and fonts.
-- Link pages together using hyperlinks.
-- Create simple grid layouts using CSS Grid and flexbox.
-- Understand responsive layouts and mobile-first design.
+- Understand the importance of your dev setup and structuring your website folders.
+- Understanding the importance of a file system and managing to link pages to each other.
-- Upload your website to [Netlify](https://netlify.com/) and share it with your friends.
+- Uploading a website to the web so you can share it with others.

 ## Requirements